squadprojects/markador/README.md

 # markador
-Django tutorial for a bookmarks site
+Django tutorial for a bookmarks site based in part on https://django-marcador.keimlink.de/en/forms.html